tilek/about-me/my_goals_for_the_world.md

 Examples of organizations working on this goal:
 - United Nations

-2. Everyone has access to high-quality education.
+2. Everyone enjoys high-quality education.*

+I would like to see more of the following:
+- Global competition among educators and educational content providers
+- Funding model for students that resembles venture capital

 Examples of organizations working on this goal:
 - Khan Academy, Udacity, Coursera, EdX
 - YouTube channels: CrashCourse
 - Wikipedia, Quora

-3. Affordable access to information.
+3. Affordable access to information.*

 4. Rights for privacy and encryption.